Sonbhadra district: Economy

 The district has many electrical power stations around Govind Ballabh Pant Sagar.
 NTPC has two coal-based thermal power plants, being Singrauli Super Thermal Power Station at Shaktinagar and Rihand Thermal Power Station at Rihand Nagar.
 Other power stations are at Anpara (UPRVUNL), Obra (UPRVUNL), Renusagar (Hindalco) and Pipri-Hydro (UPRVUNL).
 Northern Coalfields (a branch of Coal India Limited) has its headquarters and many coal mines in this region.

 Hindalco has a major aluminium plant at Renukut.
 Owing to the limestone hills, initially one cement factory was established at Churk in 1956.
 Another cement factory started at Dala in 1971, with an ancillary unit at Chunar from 1980.
 A big dam constructed at Pipri in 1961 is named Rihand Dam; a small dam was constructed at Obra in 1968.

 The Birla group set up an aluminum plant at Renukut.
 The company set up its own power plant at Renusagar in 1967 and started a company in Renukut called HiTech Carbon.
-Another industrial group initiated a company in Renukut named Grasim Industries Limited, which produces chemicals and later it started own power plant at Renukut in 1998.
+Another industrial group initiated a company in Renukut named Grasim Industries Limited, which produces chemicals, and later it started its own power plant at Renukut in 1998.

 In 2006 the Ministry of Panchayati Raj named Sonbhadra as one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).